 Cons: Limited targeting.

 Here’s another channel you need to strategize for from the beginning.
-Using an email list is the most cost-effective method for getting website traffic.
+Using an email list is the most cost-effective method for getting landing page traffic (and website traffic in general).
 You’ll want to have your email opt-in forms set up right off the bat to start building up your list so you can utilize this channel.

 Pros: You 100% own this channel.
 Whatever Facebook or Google decides to do won’t affect you on this channel (well, accept if Google decides to do something funky with Gmail).